-This is one the most common diseases that CBD oil researchers are focussing on.
-If cannabidiol is able to treat chronic pain, it will be heralded as a significant breakthrough for cannabinoid-based medicine.
+This is one of the most common diseases that CBD oil researchers are focussing on.
+If CBD oil is able to treat chronic pain, it will be heralded as a significant breakthrough for cannabinoid-based medicine.

 To understand how CBD may be used to target chronic pain, we need to know how cannabidiol works.
 Scientists think they have already discovered the mechanism of action of CBD and how it works in the human body.
 Cannabidiol is a mimic.